 Local governments provide quality-of-life services to their residents such as police protection, fire response, parks, and roads and infrastructure.
-The State has a long-standing arrangement with its local governments to collect tax revenues on behalf of local governments and their residents and to turn revenues back for these purposes - and needs to honor this obligation.
-These moneys are not grants or programmatic awards.
+The State has a long-standing arrangement with its local governments to collect tax revenues on behalf of local governments and to return revenues to the governments for services.
+These moneys are not grants.

-We urge the General Assembly to protect local revenues including Local Government Distributive Fund (LGDF), Corporate Personal Property Replacement Tax (CPPRT), Motor Fuel Tax (MFT), video gaming revenues, and 9-1-1 funds and to prevent any diversion of revenues that are relied upon by local governments.
-Diversions made by the State in recent years have been spent on State obligations that are not even related to fund purposes, and when these funds are lost to local governments it is local residents who suffer the loss of local services.
-Motor Fuel Tax, 9-1-1 funds, use tax and other funds that are due to local governments should be a continuing appropriation so that funds are automatically distributed without the need for a budgetary enactment.
+We urge the General Assembly to protect local revenues including the Local Government Distributive Fund (LGDF), Corporate Personal Property Replacement Tax (CPPRT), Motor Fuel Tax (MFT), video gaming revenues, and 9-1-1 funds and to prevent any diversion of revenues that are relied upon by local governments.
+Diversions made by the State in recent years have been spent on State obligations unrelated to fund purposes, and when these funds are withheld from local governments it is local residents who suffer the loss.
+Motor Fuel Tax, 9-1-1 funds, use tax and other funds due to local governments should be a continuing appropriation so that funds are automatically distributed without the need for a budgetary enactment.

-BACOG supports the restoration of a full 10% share of state Income Tax collections and the restoration of previously-diverted Corporate Personal Property Replacement Tax revenues.
-We also object to the temporary or partial withholding of any of these funds that are due to local governments.
+BACOG supports the restoration of a full 10% share of state Income Tax collections and the restoration of previously-diverted CPPRT revenues.
+We object to the temporary or partial withholding of any of these funds that are due to local governments.

 The passage of House Joint Resolution Constitutional Amendment 36 (HJRCA36) mandates and limits how State and local governments can utilize transportation revenues and fees for transportation.
 Interpretation of the rules of the amendment will determine its precise impact on local communities.
-BACOG supports efforts to ensure municipalities have the authority to use these funds for various transportation-related activities and other initiatives to best support the needs of local communities.
+BACOG is encouraged by efforts to ensure municipalities have the authority to use these funds for various transportation-related activities and other initiatives to best support the needs of local communities.
 Funding that is due to local governments, such as LGDF, should not be used to close gaps in the State budget that are caused by the lock on transportation funds.

-In the absence of federal legislation that could increase sales tax revenues to the state and local jurisdictions, the municipalities should continue to receive their usual portion of sales tax revenue collected with the State.
+In the absence of federal legislation that could increase sales tax revenues to state and local jurisdictions, the municipalities should continue to receive their usual portion of sales tax revenue collected with the State.
+We oppose the recently enacted 2% administrative fee on locally-imposed sales taxes.

 We oppose modifications and freezes to the Property Tax Extension Limitation Law (PTELL) that result in further restrictions on local authority.
 The State is urged to help by lifting unfunded mandates.
 BACOG supports Congressional passage of the Marketplace Fairness Act to allow for the collection of taxes on out-of-state sales transactions.